RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 }
 ```

-## Firewall
+## Security and firewall

-If you use iptable as a firewall, we strongly recommand you to deny everything but what is needed.
+If you use iptable as a firewall, we strongly recommand you to deny everything except what is required.

-### Everything is installed on same server
+### Installation on a single server

 You need to open httpd or nginx port in the file `/etc/sysconfig/iptables`: